andrewbaxter/genemichaels/readme.md

 Self-similar derive-based command line argument parsing, in the same genre as Clap-derive.
-It supports
+It currently supports

 - Command line parsing
 - Help